 A first-time-in-college student has earned a high school diploma or equivalent and has never attended college before (even if you were previously a dual enrollment student, you fall in this category too!)
-A first-time student interested in one of our bachelor's degree programs should select this admit type.

 A transfer student is a student who has taken courses at other colleges or universities and wants to transfer to one of Seminole State's programs.
 Recent high school graduates who took dual enrollment classes are not transfer students.

 A career/technical student is a student who is interested in one of Seminole State's career and technical programs and certificates.

 A re-admit student is someone who previously attended Seminole State but has not enrolled for three or more consecutive semesters (one full year).

 If none of the above categories describes your admit type, you may be a transient, non-degree-seeking or early college/dual enrollment student.